MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/developer/stop-start-asynchronous-service.md

 ---
-title: "Stop and start the asynchronous service (Developer Guide for Dynamics 365 for Customer Engagement apps) | MicrosoftDocs"
+title: "Stop and start the asynchronous service (Developer Guide for Dynamics 365 Customer Engagement (on-premises)) | MicrosoftDocs"
 description: "Learn about stopping and starting the asynchronous service by using the Services administrative tool.
 The service should be stopped before a plug-in assembly that contains asynchronous plug-ins is deleted." ms.custom: ms.date: 04/10/2019